 Marcus earned his PhD in geography from UCLA, and his MSc and BSc degrees in physics from Queen’s University and the Sudbury Neutrino Observatory (now SNOLAB) in Canada.
 His research has been published in prominent journals, such as Nature.

 Valeri Tunnell, Executive Assistant

 Valeri Tunnell is an executive assistant at Sequoia Climate Foundation, where she serves as the first point of contact for high-level issues needing executive attention.

 Valeri has over 25 years of experience as an executive assistant where she continuously leveraged her interpersonal communication skills to build lasting relationships across organizational lines.
 She has worked in various industries and sectors throughout her career including non-profit, where she was an integral part of forming the first-ever faith-based mentoring program for Big Brother Big Sister in Orange County, California.
 She is part of several executive assistant leadership groups and is constantly perfecting her skills with educational seminars.
 She has advanced her career over the years and received several awards by taking on projects within an organization to increase productivity and streamline efficiencies.

-Valeri has a BA in Psychology from the University of California at Irvine, and her MBA from Pepperdine University in Organizational Change Management.
+Valeri has a bachelor’s in psychology from the University of California at Irvine, and her MBA from Pepperdine University in organizational change management.
 During her free time, she loves to workout, travel, and spend quality time with family and friends.